Picking Winners in Daily Fantasy Sports Using Integer Programming: Hockey Data Analysis

 We build a predictive model for the fantasy points for each player in the NHL using these prediction sites.
 For a player $k$, let $f_{k1}$ and $f_{k2}$ be the predictions by Rotogrinders and Daily Fantasy Nerd, respectively.
 For skaters, we perform a linear regression on the player's points using these predictions as features.
 We denote $\mu_k$ as the predicted points of player $k$ using our model.
 For skater $k$ our prediction is

-For goalies, we must also factor in the outcome of the game since there is a three point bonus for victory.
+\hunter{where $\epsilon_k$ is a Gaussian error term.} For goalies, we must also factor in the outcome of the game since there is a three point bonus for victory.
 Daily Fantasy Nerd provides win probabilities for each goalie, and we have found these estimates to be relatively accurate.
 We perform a linear regression on the goalie points using as predictor variables the predictions of Rotogrinders, Daily Fantasy Nerd, and the win probability of the goalie's team.
 For a goalie $k$, let this win probability by $p_k$.
 Then the prediction for goalie $k$ is

-We compare different prediction models in Table \ref{table:regression}.
+\hunter{where $\epsilon_k$ is a Gaussian error term.} We compare different prediction models in Table \ref{table:regression}.
 For skaters, both Rotogrinders and Daily Fantasy Nerd predictions are significant.
-For the skaters, Rotogrinders and Daily Fantasy Nerd predictions are both significant.
 For goalies, something different occurs.
 When we do not include the win probability we find that only Rotogrinders is significant.
-When the win probability is included, it is the only significant feature.
-We will test these different models on real hockey contests in Section \ref{sec:performance}.
+When the win probability is included, it is the only significant feature. {From Table \ref{table:regression} we see that the models do not have high accuracy.
+However, our metric of interest is not accuracy, but performance in real hockey contests.
+We will test these different models in these contests in Section \ref{sec:performance}.}

 \sym#1{\ifmmode^{#1}\else\(^{#1}\)\fi}